Gluten Free Wild Mushroom Stuffing

-Savory, delicious stuffing happens to be my favorite dish at Thanksgiving, especially when loaded with wild mushrooms.
+Savory, delicious gluten free stuffing happens to be my favorite dish at Thanksgiving, especially when loaded with wild mushrooms.
 Every year, I make it a bit differently.
 Sometimes I add sausage, dried fruit or roasted chestnuts.
 I always top with a TON of gravy, because – you know, gravy rocks!
-This year, I baked up a batch of gluten free wild mushroom stuffing that tasted out of this world.
-I had at least two servings myself!
+This year, I baked up a batch of Gluten Free Wild Mushroom Stuffing that tasted out of this world.
+I had at least two servings myself…shhhh.

 To make this gluten free stuffing special, you need a tasty bread foundation.
 I made a loaf of our Flour Farm Family Favorite Gluten Free Bread and used that as the beginning of greatness, (click on the link for the recipe.)
 If you prefer sourdough bread, try making our Gluten Free Sourdough Sandwich Bread or Artisan Loaf.
 Oh- and if you are short on time these days and a bit crazed, like we are, here’s a link to our bread recipes using a bread maker.

 You also need an assortment of wild mushrooms.
-Don’t be shy!
+Don’t hold back!
 Now is the time to pick several different varieties and saute them up to make a memorable dish.
-There are so many to choose from in the fall!
+There are so many wild mushrooms to choose from in the fall.

 Fresh herbs are a must.
 Most grocery stores sell organic herbs, now.
 We have potted herbs that we prune regularly to enhance the flavor of our dishes.
 Growing your own herbs in small pots in a sunny window is MUCH cheaper than buying them at the store.

 Also, homemade stock is a BONUS.
 We make our own every time there are extra veggies looking sorry for themselves in the fridge and/or a cleaned up roasted something or other.
 We have quite a bit of stock in the freezer.
 If you do not make your own stock, no worries!
-Do try to find no sodium or low sodium premium organic, (and pasture raised if possible,) stock.
+Look for no sodium or low sodium premium organic, (and pasture raised if possible,) stock.
 Quality makes a huge difference to the final dish.

 For a fabulous gluten free gravy recipe to top off your stellar stuffing, click on this link to our recipe.

-Let us know how your party enjoyed this recipe.
-Please leave us a message in the space provided below the recipe.
+Let us know how your party enjoyed our Gluten Free Wild Mushroom Stuffing recipe.
+Please leave us a message and comment in the space provided below the recipe.
 We love to hear from you!

 Peace & LOVE – Teri

 Recipe Inspiration: Thanksgiving & The Kitchn’s Wild Mushroom Stuffing; Recipe update 4.20 for clarity

 Photos by DuPree Productions